 Lenders are legally required to disclose the full APR and total interest cost before you sign.
 If you receive a "summary of terms" without a full APR figure, ask for the complete TILA disclosure.
 That's your right under federal law.

 Debt collectors cannot call before 8 a.m. or after 9 p.m.
 Threats, misrepresenting the amount owed, and contacting your employer after you've asked them to stop are all violations.
 Report violations to the FTC and CFPB.
-In some cases, you can sue for $1,000 in statutory damages per violation.
+In some cases, you can sue for up to $1,000 in statutory damages per lawsuit (plus actual damages and attorney's fees).

 Pre-Application Checklist